jimmywengzj/SERE-Projet/report.md

     func3(aaaa);
 }
 ```
-All `func4` does is to calculate `globalvar` and call `func3`.
+All `func4` does is calculate `globalvar` and call `func3`.
 Delta is always 2 (2 seconds of waiting time) and the globalvar is constant.

 ### func3
 ```js